MassBank/MassBank-data/README.md

 Branch off from: `dev`

-Must merge back into: `dev` and `master`
+Must merge back into: `master`

 Branch naming: `release-*`

 Release branches support preparation of a new production release.
-They allow for minor bug fixes and preparing the version number for a release.
-It is exactly at the start of a release branch that the upcoming release gets assigned a version number.
+They allow for preparing the version number for a release.

 #### Creating a release branch
 ```